ttsukagoshi/mock-gas/README.md

-# mock-gas
+# Mock Google Apps Script Classes

-Mock Google Apps Script classes that can be used for Jest testings
+Mock Google Apps Script classes that can be used for Jest testings.